mmustee/Retail-Sales-Analysis/README.md

 ## Introduction

-In this project, I conducted a transactional sales analysis with an excel dataset sourced from Kaggle using SQL.
+In this project, I conducted a transactional sales analysis with an excel dataset sourced from Kaggle using SQL

 ### Objectives
 The objectives of this project are as follows: